mesche-lang/download-mesche/README.md

 ### `repo`

 The repository from which builds will be downloaded.
-Defaults to `gambit/gambit`.
+Defaults to `mesche-lang/cli`.

 ### `workflow-name`

 The name of the GitHub Actions workflow that produces build artifacts.
-Defaults to `Gambit - CI`.
+Defaults to `Mesche CLI - CI`.

 ### `branch`